carbon-language/carbon-lang/flang/documentation/OpenMP-semantics.md

     then it is treated as if it had appeared in a map clause with a _map-type_ of **tofrom**

 After the completion of the Name Resolution phase, all the data-sharing or data-mapping attributes marked for the `Symbols` may be used later in the Semantics Analysis and in the Code Generation.

 ## Module File Extensions for OpenMP

-After the successful compilation of modules and submodules that may contain the following Declarative Directives, the entire directive starts from `!$OMP` needs to be written out into `.mod` files in their corresponding Specification Part:
+After the successful compilation of modules and submodules that may contain the following Declarative Directives, the entire directive starting from `!$OMP` needs to be written out into `.mod` files in their corresponding Specification Part:

 * _declare simd_ or _declare target_